holisurt/xv6-subproject-kernel-event/WATCHER_GUIDE.md

 # Enhanced Watcher Tool Guide

-The `watcher` tool now supports three event filtering modes to help you understand kernel events in xv6.
+The `watcher` tool is a comprehensive kernel event monitoring application for xv6 that captures system events in real-time.
+It supports multiple filtering modes to understand process behavior.

+## Current Status

+✅ **Fully Functional** - All 3 modes working without deadlock ✅ **Sleep Events** - Captured from both sys_pause and internal sleep() ✅ **Write Events** - Captured from write syscalls
+✅ **Fork Events** - Captured with accurate PIDs and timestamps ✅ **File Output** - Silent mode for background operation

 ## Modes

 ### Mode 0: Fork Events Only (Default)
 Shows only fork events.
-This is the most minimal output.
+This is the most minimal and fastest mode.

 ```bash
 $ watcher -o events.log &